h4r1yzz/manik-calculator/README.md

 - Java Development Kit (JDK) installed on your system
 - Maven installed on your system
-- Docker installed on your system
+- Docker installed on your systemfdffd

 ## Installation